 Muncie, IN 47306

 Conductor Douglas Droste is recognized as possessing "obvious joy" for making music and a "sure sense of timing" when on the podium.
-Those under his baton routinely acknowledge him for his in-depth musical interpretations, keen sense of communication, and his personable ability to empower musicians.
+Those under his baton routinely acknowledge his in-depth musical interpretations, keen sense of communication, and personable ability to empower musicians.
 Droste is the Artistic Director of the Muncie Symphony Orchestra and Director of Orchestras at Ball State University.

 At Ball State, Droste conducts the Ball State Symphony Orchestra (BSSO) and oversees the orchestral conducting program.
 Recent performances with the BSSO have included Franck’s Symphony in D Minor, Saint-Saëns’s Symphony No. 3 (“Organ”), and Elgar’s Enigma Variations.
 Droste also leads the opera orchestra.
 He recently conducted Puccini’s La Bohème and Massenet’s Werther.
 Always seeking unique collaborations, the orchestra has performed a dual performance of the Nutcracker Suites by Piotr Ilyich Tchaikovsky and Duke Ellington; and the first live performance of Oliver Nelson’s The Kennedy Dream since the original recording release in 1967 (both with the Ball State Jazz Ensemble); and the Langston Hughes Project: Ask Your Mama: 12 Moods for Jazz with jazz pedagogue, Ron McCurdy.
 The BSSO will perform at the 2016 Indiana Music Education Association Conference.

-A dedicated advocate of music education, Droste regularly conducts youth orchestras and also presents in-service conference sessions throughout the country.
-He is active as a clinician and adjudicator for school orchestras and festivals, and is affiliated with organizations such as Music For All, Yamaha, American String Teachers Association, Festival Disney, and Perform International.
-Believing that outreach is an important tool for the promotion of music education, Droste has developed Young People's Concerts for several orchestras.
+A dedicated advocate of music education, Droste regularly conducts youth orchestras and presents in-service conference sessions throughout the country.
+He is active as a clinician and adjudicator for school orchestras and festivals, and is affiliated with organizations such as Yamaha, Music For All, American String Teachers Association, Festival Disney, and Perform International.

 A talented violinist, Droste has performed with the orchestras of Oklahoma City, Tulsa, Nashville, Memphis, Lubbock, and the Lancaster Festival (OH).
 He is a former student of John Gilbert and the late Michael Davis.
 Droste is also skilled on viola and trumpet, and has sung with a variety of choral ensembles.